 - South University, Savannah, Georgia

-- University of Missouri, Kansas City, Missouri.
+- The University of Missouri, Kansas City, Missouri.

 Programs entail 24 to 28 months of study and clinical work.
 Entering class sizes range from 8 to 50 students depending on the particular program.
-Students entering the program are motivated and dedicated – retention rates in the programs stand at 95%.

 Being an AA requires a dedication to lifelong learning.
 AAs must complete 40 hours of continuing medical education credits every two years to maintain certification.
 In addition, every six years you must successfully pass the Examination for Continued Demonstration of Qualifications administered by the National Board of Medical Examiners.